Charelk2/Flinkdink2/README.md

 - `public/weeks` – JSON data files per week.
 Encyclopedia cards include a `query` field with an English search term used for fetching photos
 - `src/utils/fetchWeek.js` – helper to fetch a week's JSON by number
-- `src/utils/fetchPhoto.js` – fetches an Unsplash image for a given query
+- `src/utils/encyclopediaImages.js` – imports encyclopedia images using Vite's glob feature
  - Language words now display in a very large lowercase font so toddlers can easily read them